-Conical Power Probe
+Conical Laser Power Probes

-Conical Head Power Probes are used to measure high power density CO2 laser beams which may damage the standard flat surfaced Power Probes.
-The conical absorbing cavity exhibits a high heat dissipation.
-There are two models of Conical Power Probes: C2K and C10K.
+There are two models of Conical Power Probes: C2K, C4K and C10K.
 Table 1 below gives specifications for these models.
 Table 2 gives approximate damage threshold for both the flat surface and conical power probes.

 Explanation of Damage Threshold